 Hello, and thank you for being a DM for An Evening of Adventure for TorontoDnD!
 This document will go over some of the guidelines we have for our group and what to expect at the event.

 The Persistent World

 This event uses our persistent world system which allows for character continuity in a malleable shared world.
 Although we have world-building features available to you, they are entirely optional.
-The only thing we require is that you follow our guidelines for handing out gold and magic items.
-These restrictions are detailed in the DM Guide.
+The only thing we require is that you follow our guidelines as detailed in the DM Guide.
 We recommend that you also review the Player Guide in advance of running your next session.

 The overall goal of these events is to allow people to sit down at a table with a bunch of random folks and play a fun adventure.
 All of the below guidelines are in service of this goal.

 As a group we strive to be welcoming to new players.
 D&D can be an intimidating game to jump into, especially when you are surrounded by people you don’t know.
 If you have new players at your table make sure that you give them assistance as required with the rules and basic mechanics of the game.
 Always be encouraging and try and foster a welcoming attitude amongst all your players.

 Avoid Sensitive Content